lathonez/lathonez.github.io/_posts/2017-01-02-ionic-2-unit-testing.markdown

 Help!
 -----

-If you can't get any of this working in your own project, [raise an issue][clicker-issue-new] and I'll do my best to help out.
+If you can't get any of this working in your own project - follow the Debugging Setup, [raise an issue][clicker-issue-new] and I'll do my best to help out.

 If you have a general question about unit testing concepts (e.g. how can I write a unit test for `some-module`), see our [General Testing Help thread][clicker-issue-191].